All Episodes

 The historical aspect of the election and so forth.

-So big whoop.
+So, big whoop.

 Apologize six years after the fact.

-They'd written everything they wrote on Friday before he was inaugurated, they would have been right.
+If they'd written everything they wrote on Friday before he was inaugurated, they would have been right.

-They would have been proven right, they would be seen as prescient.
+They would be seen as prescient.

 Let's go back to the phones.